+BD: What is your read of where the U.S. workforce is, five months into the coronavirus pandemic, based on what you’re hearing?
 BS: 2020 has been an interesting year from the workplace standpoint.
 The biggest word I’m hearing from people who come to me is “motivation.”
 They’re not motivated anymore.
 Part of the reason why is they’re stuck.
 Every day is the same thing: coming down into their office, getting on the same Zoom calls at the same time.
 There’s no variety.

 The other interesting thing that happened is that when people first started working virtually, they said, “I have all this free time because I’m not commuting.”
 Everyone realized that and started using what would have been commute time to schedule meetings.
 A lot of people I talk to have meetings starting at 7:30 or 8 in the morning, and have meetings that go all the way to 6:30 in the evening.

+BD: A lack of motivation is also a problem for workplaces even in normal environments.
+What’s different about this broader lack of motivation?
 BS: The lack of motivation before was really tied to lack of growth: I’m not growing at the pace I want, I don’t have the right opportunities in front of me, I’m wanting something else.
 This is different.
 This lack of motivation is tied to feeling stuck or trapped: I don’t have options, I’m stuck doing the same thing over and over again, I can’t go out and explore.
 People feel like they’re out of options.

+BD: Why is a lack of motivation detrimental to the workplace and why do employers and managers need to address it?
 BS: The lack of motivation results in people doing the bare minimum.
 That’s detrimental right now because everybody has things they need to be working on: pivoting, changing, adapting to survive.
 Survival requires more than the bare minimum.
 If everyone at your company is doing the bare minimum, you’re a sinking ship.

+BD: What are you telling people dealing with this unique lack of motivation?
+How can people adapt or transition to this new environment and new reality?
 BS: What’s happening is that we thought things would come back to normal by this point but now, it feels more a rollercoaster: we’re going down another hill, and we’re not sure when the coaster will end.
 That uncertainty breeds anxiety, and it contributes even more [to the] feeling of [being] trapped.

 Let’s talk about how you get out of this.
 There was a famous theologian at Emory University’s theology school named Jim Fowler who used to say “You want to give people hope and handles.”
 Hope and handles is the best antidote for the time we’re in now.